Athula-cloud/portfolio/README.md

 After creating bucket, as can be seen in figure 1 above, I then upload our CSV data file into the bucket as can be seen in figure below.

+<h3>Methodology:</h3>
+1-	Data Collection and Preparation: o	Load budget data into AWS S3 for centralized access. o	Use AWS DataBrew for data profiling and initial cleaning to remove duplicates, handle missing values, and correct data types.
+2-	Descriptive Statistics:
+o	Summarize total and average costs per category. o	Analyze year-wise allocation trends and major funding sources.
+3-	Data Visualization:
+o	Create Bar Charts: Show year-wise changes in funding across project categories. o	Pie Charts: Display the proportion of funding from different sources. o	Heatmaps: Illustrate regional differences in budget distribution.

+4-	Customer Segmentation:
+o	Segment customers based on their purchasing behavior (e.g., high-frequency vs. low-frequency buyers). o	Analyze the purchasing patterns of different segments.
+5-	Insights and Findings:
+o	Summarize the insights derived from the analysis, highlighting:
+	Peak shopping periods (e.g., holidays, weekends)
+	Trends in product category sales over time
+	Preferences in payment methods across customer segments 6-	Recommendations: o	Provide actionable recommendations based on the findings to inform inventory management, targeted marketing campaigns, and promotional strategies.
+<h3>Tools and Technologies:</h3>
+•	Python (Pandas, Matplotlib, Seaborn) or Excel for data analysis
+•	Data visualization tools (Tableau or Power BI) for creating dashboards
+<h3>Deliverables:</h3>
+•	A detailed report summarizing the methods, findings, and recommendations.
+•	Visualizations and dashboards to present key insights clearly.
+•	A presentation for stakeholders to communicate important findings and suggestions for future action.
+This descriptive analysis project aims to provide a comprehensive understanding of customer purchase behaviors, enabling XYZ Retail to optimize its operations and enhance customer satisfaction.
+<h3>Conclusion</h3>
+This analysis enabled the City of Vancouver to understand critical patterns in its budget allocations.
+Using AWS services for storage, profiling, and processing ensured a streamlined and secure approach, while advanced visualization tools made the insights actionable for stakeholders.
+This project highlights the potential for data-driven decisions to enhance urban planning and resource management.

+<h1>Diagnostic Analysis</h1>
+<h3>Project Description:</h3> Diagnostic Analysis of Budget Allocation Changes in the City of Vancouver
+<h3>Project Title: </h3> Investigating the Causes of Budget Variations in Vancouver’s Capital Plan
+<h3>Objective:</h3> The primary goal of this project is to conduct a diagnostic analysis to identify the underlying causes of variations in budget allocations across different regions and categories in the City of Vancouver’s 2023–2026 Capital Plan and 2023 Capital Budget.
+By analyzing diverse datasets, we aim to uncover factors influencing these variations and provide actionable insights to inform more effective financial strategies.
+<h3>Background:</h3>  Over recent budget cycles, the City of Vancouver has observed notable shifts in capital allocations, raising concerns about alignment with urban priorities such as housing, infrastructure, and sustainability.
+Management seeks a thorough understanding of the drivers behind these changes to ensure the budget reflects the city’s strategic goals.
+<h3>Dataset:</h3> The analysis leverages multiple datasets, including:
+Budget Data: Yearly allocations across categories such as housing, transportation, and parks.
+Demographic Data: Regional population density, growth trends, and socio-economic profiles.
+Impact Data: Outcomes of previously funded projects, such as usage rates or community benefits.
+Market and Economic Data: Regional economic indicators and trends affecting funding decisions.
+<h3>Methodology:</h3>
+1-	Data Collection and Preparation: o	Consolidate datasets from various sources, including Vancouver's Open Data Portal and external economic reports. o	Clean and normalize data to ensure consistency for analysis.
+2-	Trend Analysis:
+o	Perform year-over-year comparisons of budget allocations across regions and categories. o	Identify key areas with significant increases or decreases in funding.
+3-	Correlation Analysis:
+o	Assess relationships between budget variations and external factors such as population growth, project outcomes, and economic conditions. o	Apply statistical methods (e.g., regression analysis) to measure the influence of these variables on budget changes.
+4-	Root Cause Analysis:
+o	Engage city officials and stakeholders through interviews to gather qualitative insights on shifts in priorities. o	Use diagnostic tools like the "5 Whys" or Fishbone Diagram to systematically investigate underlying causes.
+5-	Segmentation Analysis:
+o	Segment regions and project categories based on funding levels and demographic factors. o	Analyze how resource allocation impacts different community groups.
+6-	Synthesis of Findings:
+o	Combine quantitative and qualitative insights to identify the primary drivers of budget variations. o	Highlight patterns and inconsistencies in allocation practices.
+<h3>Tools and Technologies:</h3>
+•	SQL for data extraction and preprocessing.
+•	AWS Services:
+•	AWS DataBrew for data profiling and cleaning.
+•	AWS Glue for ETL pipeline execution.
+<h3>Deliverables:</h3>
+•	A comprehensive diagnostic report that outlines the analysis process, findings, and confirmed root causes of the sales decline.
+•	Visualizations and dashboards summarizing key metrics and trends.
+•	Actionable recommendations for management, focusing on strategies to address identified issues and improve sales performance.
+•	maintain a clear separation between raw and transformed datasets.

 <h3>Step 2: Data Profiling</h3>
 This task is completed at Amazon AWS DataBrew link https://console.aws.amazon.com/databrew/ (when logged-in, the link redirects us to the proper Glue Databrew region)